Build Your Home

 - An appraisal will need to be done to assess the value of the project.

-What is a Fannie Mae Single Close Construction Loan?
+What is a Fannie Mae One Time Close (OTC) Construction Loan?

-The Fannie Mae single close construction loan is a popular option for building new single-family homes.
+The Fannie Mae OTC Construction loan is a popular option for building new single-family homes.
 It offers financing that is easier to qualify for and an overall process that makes paying for and building your home simpler to manage.

-With a Fannie Mae single close construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it’s built.
+With a Fannie Mae OTC Construction loan, you can finance the purchase of your lot, the construction of your new home, and the long-term mortgage that will be needed to afford your home once it's built.

 Fannie Mae allows borrowers to lock in interest rates prior to closing, while also allowing them to adjust to the lowest interest rate available during the construction process when converting to a long-term mortgage.

-How to Get a Fannie Mae Single Close Construction Loan
+How to Get a Fannie Mae OTC Construction Loan

-If you’d like to see whether you qualify for a Fannie Mae single close construction loan, connect with us.
-To get you started, we’ve outlined the steps and qualifications needed to help you understand the process.
+If you'd like to see whether you qualify for a Fannie Mae OTC Construction loan, connect with us.
+To get you started, we've outlined the steps and qualifications needed to help you understand the process.

 The Financing Process

-By sharing basic information about the home you want to build, we’ll work with you to see if a Fannie Mae single close construction loan meets your needs and whether you can get pre-approved for the loan.
+By sharing basic information about the home you want to build, we'll work with you to see if a Fannie Mae OTC Construction loan meets your needs and whether you can get pre-approved for the loan.

 Next, we'll begin a more in-depth underwriting process to review your income, credit, ability to repay the loan, and other eligibility requirements.
 This will include demonstrating proof that you either currently own or will purchase a lot on which your property will be built.

-We’ll also work with you and your Fannie Mae-approved builder to determine what the cost and timeline will be to build your home and finance it.
-We’re with you through each step, leading to a simple and efficient closing so that you can move forward with building your home.
+We'll also work with you and your builder to determine what the cost and timeline will be to build your home and finance it.

 Loan Requirements to Meet

-These are some of the standard requirements often needed to qualify for a Fannie Mae single close construction loan.
-If you have questions about these requirements, we’re here to help.
+These are some of the standard requirements often needed to qualify for a Fannie Mae OTC Construction loan.
+If you have questions about these requirements, we're here to help.

 - You need to purchase the land you will build on at closing (or currently own the land).